yeataro/TD-PointCloud-Converter/README.md

 <https://www.youtube.com/watch?v=Z494TsV9WPo>

 ## How to use
 To use this component, you must convert the point cloud source to an `.obj` file (because the current TD version supports direct use of this file format), you can do it with the free software [MeshLab].
-If your point cloud asset is not supported by MeshLab, you can also use the open source software [CloudCompare] to convert your assets to `.ply` files and then convert them to `.obj` files.
+If your point cloud asset is not supported by [MeshLab], you can also use the open source software [CloudCompare] to convert your assets to `.ply` files and then convert them to `.obj` files.
 The above relay file (`.ply`, `.obj`) is recommended to use the binary format, especially the relay file before entering this TD component, which can greatly reduce the waiting time for reading.

 [TouchDesigner]:https://www.derivative.ca/ "Derivative Page"